I have registered my copyright work (patent, trademark) with an authorized copyright agency and my copyrights are therefore fully protected.

 gather evidence that testify to the different stages of the progression of your work that you will submit when registering with an authorized copyright agency, in litigation, and in legal disputes;

-digitally sign the end product you want to protect with copyright and seal it with an invisible and noiseless watermark, raising data security and credibility to the highest possible level.
+digitally sign the end product you want to protect and add an invisible, permanent and noiseless watermark, while raising data security and credibility to the highest possible level.

 Now that you have completed the above steps, feel free to go registering your copyright, patent or trademark with an authorized copyright agency and consider it to be fully copyrighted.

 Otherwise, the registration of your work would inevitably face many drawbacks and challenges.